Have Heart

-Have Heart were an American straight edge hardcore punk band formed in New Bedford, Massachusetts in 2002.
+Have Heart are an American straight edge hardcore punk band formed in New Bedford, Massachusetts in 2002.
 The band recorded a demo that was released in 2003.
 In 2004, they released the What Counts EP (Think Fast!
 Records), with their debut full-length, The Things We Carry (Bridge Nine Records) arriving in 2006.
-Their last full-length, Songs to Scream at the Sun (Bridge Nine Records), garnered much critical acclaim from hardcore critics and fans alike, winning 'album of the year' from many hardcore-oriented websites.
+Their last full-length, Songs to Scream at the Sun (Bridge Nine Records), arrived in 2008.

-Have Heart's lyrics cover a variety of subjects from the hardcore scene to a much larger scale.
-Many topics include self-image and its transition to popular media, the straight edge lifestyle, self-control and respect, pacifism, pressure (especially youth pressure), perseverance, self-destruction, friendship, and family.
-Such lyrical themes have allowed Have Heart to have a commanding force in at least the positive hardcore scene, and even the scene as a whole.

 History

 Part of the resurgent Boston hardcore scene, Have Heart formed in 2002 around the core lineup of singer Patrick Flynn, guitarist Ryan Hudon, and bassist Ryan Briggs.
 Hailing from the coastal town of New Bedford, the trio moved to Boston after graduating high school.
 Initially working with a revolving lineup of local musicians, the band played their first show in July 2003, and in November, their debut demo was released.
 The demo came to the attention of Think Fast!
 Records, who signed them for the release of the What Counts EP in 2004.